Trattoria Lucca: Sea Blue Christmas with Feast of 7 Fishes

 The food was all very good and the vibe was festive, but the most amazing aspect of Trattoria Lucca’s Feast of the 7 Fishes may have been the cost.
 Eight generous helpings only cost $56 per person, which is beyond unthinkable in cities like New York or San Francisco, and still bordered on charity in Charleston.
 Hopefully Trattoria Lucca becomes a new Lurie holiday tradition.

-FYI: Vedrinski named Trattoria Lucca for an ancient Tuscan city known for its exotic olive oils and savory Italian dishes.”
+FYI: Vedrinski named Trattoria Lucca for an ancient Tuscan city renowned for exotic olive oils and savory Italian dishes.”

 Tags: